Staff Sergeant Robert Lee Lynch

 Bob enjoyed Sunday dinners, lunch dates, and drives with his sweetheart, Eva Mae.
 In fact, one week before his passing, they celebrated their 71st wedding anniversary.
 He supported every grandchild in their school, sports, and dance events.

 Staff Sergeant Bob Lynch passed away on January 19th, 2015, reaching the age of 89 years.

-Bob will be missed greatly by his whole family, truck drivers, business associates, the community, and his many friends.
+Bob is missed greatly by his whole family, truck drivers, business associates, the community, and his many friends.

 Personally, it has been very special to have been a part of getting the military jacket back to Bob after all these years, and I often look at the picture.
 The smile says more than words.
 Bob has a very special place in my heart, and I will never forget what he has done to liberate my grandparents from the German Occupation, resulting in the freedom I can enjoy today.
 We will never forget him.